spjtcoi/PRS2024/modules/Day3a.docx.md

 ```

 <details>
-  <summary>How many files have been generated from this code?</summary>
+  <summary>How many files have been generated from this code and what does each file show you?</summary>
   ANSWER.
 </details>